When Linda Sherwood of Lake City,

 manufacturer advertising campaigns.

-“Looped Berbers are aligned in beautiful patterns and rows to create an
+“Looped Berbers have loops that are aligned in beautiful patterns to create an

 elegant and uniform appearance,”